DreadHeadHippy/Lounge-Legend/README.md

 Hello!
 Welcome to "Lounge Legend".
 A custom discord bot I made for my personal server.
 I add more commands as I need them and I am a novice coder so some things may take time.
-Currently tinkering with a temp voice channel function (still looking into this one lol).
 You can fork & host this project as your own, just modify it to fit your needs.
 Feel free to message me with any questions!
 ```